7 Best Practices for Better Customer Service

 7. Audit, Measure, and Improve

-When it comes to business best practices, customer service and any other area of your business can benefit from regular measurement.
+Regarding business best practices, customer service and any other business area can benefit from regular measurement.

-Aim to continuously audit, measure and improve your workflows.
-Establish KPIs that help provide your team with targets, like first contact resolution rates, customer satisfaction scores, and average response times.
+Aim to audit, measure, and improve your workflows continuously.
+Establish KPIs that help meet your team’s targets, like first contact resolution rates, customer satisfaction scores, and average response times.

 By making your expectations as a company clear, you improve both your company’s workflow and your relationships with your team, as they will know what is expected of them and what goals they are trying to achieve.